qorix-group/score/docs/score_releases/score_releases/score_v0_5_beta.rst

 Main focus of this release is to improve the overall stability and performance of the platform, as well as to enhance the usability.
 This does include

-- Static code analysis with CodeQL: **//TODO:** add link to the results.
+- Static code analysis with CodeQL MISRA C++ 2023: `release link <https://github.com/eclipse-score/reference_integration/releases/tag/v0.5.0-beta>`.
 - Execution of Unit tests as part of the Reference Integration `test_integration workflow <https://github.com/eclipse-score/reference_integration/blob/main/.github/workflows/test_integration.yml>`_.
 - Unit-test coverage measurement results are now automatically part of Release Assests for every component: **//TODO:** link to an example.
 - A new combined build toolchain of qcc and gcc, see `bazel_cpp_toolchain <#bazel-cpp-toolchain>`_.
 - Improved doc-as-code and process description

 Software Development Process status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following image provides an overview of the current status of the software development process, the associated tooling, and the progress of its application to the software modules.